-The MLPowSim software is now available as version 1.0 Beta 1.
+The MLPowSim software is now available as version 1.1.
 We must stress here that MLPowSim is free software and comes with no WARRANTY whatsoever.
 Below you will find the software and manual along with two accompanying datasets.
 The manual has been written by William Browne, Mousa Golalizadeh and Richard Parker with the software written by William Browne and Mousa Golalizadeh.

 MLPowSim was funded by the ESRC Grant: Sample size, Identifiability and MCMC Efficiency in complex random effect models.
 Further details can be found at Sample size and MLPowSim.